Ada-Developers-Academy/ada-precourse-v2/intro-to-python/loops.md

 ### Tracking User Input

 Imagine we are playing a game of Snowman with several players.
-We would probably keep track of the letters that they guessed, and with correct letters we would add to the word and with incorrect we would add to the snowman drawing.
+We would probably keep track of the letters that they guessed, and given a correct letter we would add to the word and with an incorrect letter we would add to the snowman drawing.

 In this version we are going to keep track of the number of correct and incorrect guesses from the user.
 If the user guesses the same incorrect letter multiple times we'll count it as a new wrong guess every time.

+For the moment, we will be doing the same thing with correct guesses - we will end the loop when the number of correct guesses is equal to the length of the secret word, even if the user guesses the same letter repeatedly.
+This may not sound like exactly what we want for our completed game, and that's okay, we will continue to make updates to this functionality in a future lesson.

-In `snowman.py` make changes to the `snowman` function according to the requirements below.
+In `snowman.py` make changes to the `snowman` function according to the requirements below:
 1. Add a loop to the main `snowman` function similar to the loop in `guess_the_number`.
 2. Add two counters `correct_guesses` and `wrong_guesses`.
-3. Adjust the loop to allow the user to continue to guess until they reach 7 `SNOWMAN_WRONG_GUESSES`.
+3. Adjust the loop to allow the user to continue to guess until they reach 7 `SNOWMAN_MAX_WRONG_GUESSES`.
 If the number of `correct_guesses` is equal to the length of `SNOWMAN_WORD` then that means the word has been guessed and the user should no longer be able to submit guesses.
 4. Use the helper function `get_letter_from_user` to get user input in the loop.
 5. Track the number of correct and incorrect guesses, adding one to the proper counter when the user makes a guess.
 6. We no longer need to return `True` or `False` in the `snowman` function so we can remove that code from the function